ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 The files tacsat and eflalo will be combined using some very clever algorithms that use the vessel identifier and date and time in both data sets to relate the landings to the corresponding VMS data for the same trip.

-###-Assigngearandlengthtotacsat The new object tacsatp is now a merged version of the cleaned tacsat and eflalo objects.However, the new object hasn't inherited all the fields from eflalo due to reasons of processing speed and work ability.
+###-Assigngearandlengthtotacsat The new object tacsatp is now a merged version of the cleaned tacsat and eflalo objects.
+However, the new object hasn't inherited all the fields from eflalo due to reasons of processing speed and work ability.
 At this point we will extract some data from the eflalo dataset to populate the corresponding tacsatp fields.
-The data we are interested in are data that will be used later on in the code to populate the final data tables.Things like gear;kw;metiers,etc.
+The data we are interested in are data that will be used later on in the code to populate the final data tables.Things like gear; kw; metiers, etc.

 # Assign gear and length to tacsat